$38 Find Cheap Flights from Salt Lake City to California

 The average price of all round-trip flights from Salt Lake City to California clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to California on a Thursday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Sunday is the most expensive day to fly from Salt Lake City to California.
-For your return ticket, we recommend flying on a Saturday and avoiding Mondays for the best deals.
+On the other hand, Wednesday is the most expensive day to fly from Salt Lake City to California.
+For your return ticket, we recommend flying on a Friday and avoiding Sundays for the best deals.

 How far in advance should I book a flight from Salt Lake City to California?